nevilly/digital-Ads/README.md

 1. User Interface & Navigation

-   -The platform should be simple, intuitive, and easy to navigate. [x]
+   -The platform should be simple, intuitive, and easy to navigate. ✔️✔️
-   - Users should be able to search and filter available ad slots based on position, size, and price.[xx]
+   - Users should be able to search and filter available ad slots based on position, size, and price. ✔️✔️
-   - Avoid directly copying the reference example—creativity is encouraged. [x]
+   - Avoid directly copying the reference example—creativity is encouraged. ✔️✔️

 2. Ad Booking System

-   - Users should be able to select the number of ads they want to book. [x]
+   - [x] Users should be able to select the number of ads they want to book. ✔️✔️
-   - The system must calculate the total cost in real time. [x]
+   - The system must calculate the total cost in real time. ✔️✔️

 3. Checkout & Invoice Generation

-   - Once ads are selected, users should be able to proceed to a checkout screen.
+   - Once ads are selected, users should be able to proceed to a checkout screen. ✔️✔️
    - An invoice should be generated with details of booked ads, total cost, and payment options.

 4. Technical Documentation